 When We Are Closed

-The Surgery is closed the 2nd Wednesday afternoon from 12.00pm of every month for staff training.
+Please see opening times for when the surgery closes for half day for training.
 Any calls during this time will be automatically redirected to the Go To Doc out of hours service

 We are also closed for all UK Bank holidays, more details are available at the surgery

 If you have an emergency when the surgery is closed (between 18:30 - 08:00 Monday-Friday or at weekend) you can use one of the following services: